 On the majority of T.V. writing staffs, job title or "level" can have a significant impact on the role an individual plays in the writers' room.
-It can also affect how much writers are paid, how many scripts they are assigned to write, as well as the content of what is written - what kind of stories are told and what kind of characters are represented in those stories.
+It can affect how much writers get paid, how many scripts they are assigned to write, as well as what kind of stories get told and what kind of characters are represented in those stories.